Meet the Team

 Before his studies, he served for 6 years in the IDF as a combat officer and received several awards for outstanding service as commander and officer.

 In his military service, Ofir was the head of a “David Sling” defense system development crew.
-During this period, Ofir was integral part of ‘Elbit Systems’ project team, and part of the system’s design forum.
+During this period, Ofir was an integral part of ‘Elbit Systems’ project team, and part of the system’s design forum.
 Ofir received several awards for outstanding service, character and professionalism.